 If you do not specify a version number, you will get the latest version of the library.

-You can find sample code for the Qumulo REST API on GitHub: http://github.com/qumulo is the parent location for the samples.
-You can use our starter template to begin creating your own projects.
+You can find sample code for the Qumulo REST API on GitHub along with a starter template to begin creating your own projects.